MorrellLAB/BAD_Mutations/Manual/Manual_v1.0.md

 [Return to TOC](#toc)

 ### <a name="fetch"></a>The `fetch` Subcommand
 The `fetch` subcommand creates the necessary BLAST databases for identifying homologues.
 It will fetch gzipped CDS FASTA files from both Phytozome 10 and Ensembl Plants, unzip them, and convert them into BLAST databases.
 Fetching data from Phytozome requires a (free) account with the [JGI Genome Portal](http://genome.jgi.doe.gov/).
 Note that not every genome sequence in Phytozome is available to be used for this analysis.
-Check the species info page on Phytozome for specific data usage policies.
+Check the species information page on Phytozome for specific data usage policies.

 The `fetch` subcommand accepts the following options: